miniwms/Mini-WMS/salesOrderAllocation.md

 # Sales Order Allocation

 Allocation of sales orders refers to the process of assigning available inventory to fulfill customer sales orders.
 It ensures that the required stock is reserved for specific orders, preventing overselling or double allocation of the same inventory.

+Mini-WMS allocation does support full or partial allocation:
+### Full allocation:
+When you click Allocate button, Mini-WMS is able to reserve stock for all the sales order lines, and generate all picking work.
+When you clikc Allocate button, Mini-WMS is not able to fullfill all the sales order lines.
+So, you can Allocate again when stock is replenished.

-### Key Components of Allocation in WMS:
+### Key Components of Allocation in Mini-WMS:

 **Inventory Reservation:**
 - Allocating specific quantities of stock from available inventory to meet the demand in sales orders.